an-Iceberg/my_linux_config/.config/espanso/match/packages/misspell-en-us/README.md

-# misspell-en-uk
+# misspell-en-us

-misspell-en_UK is a espanso package which is replacing american english with british english.
+misspell-en_US is a espanso package which is replacing british english with american english.
 The package is based on [github.com/client9/misspell](https://github.com/client9/misspell).

 ## Installation